qTranslate-Team/woocommerce-qtranslate-x/readme.txt

 ## Changelog ##

 ### 1.4 ###
 * Improvement: Mini-Cart cached in browser now changes the display language, when user changes the active language.
 Other browser's tabs will now also show mini-cart in new language regardless to what language they were originally displayed.
-Woocommerce shares single mini-cart object betweeen all the tabs of browser in the same session.
+Woocommerce shares single mini-cart object between all the tabs of browser in the same session.
 That is why mini-cart will be shown the same on all tabs in the last language chosen by user.
 * Improvement: Filters are disabled if DOING_CRON is defined.
 This enables Woocommerce API to send information in raw ML format.
 * Improvement: PayPal site to depend on active language locale if no billing country field is available.
 * Improvement: ML fields on e-mail admin pages are now configured with "jquery" single entry.